State Space Estimation for DPOR-based Model Checkers(Extended Version): Introduction

 While the estimator is unbiased, its variance can still be exponentially large, reflecting the inherent hardness of approximation.
 However, in many practical situations, a large variance often occurs not because of inherent computational complexity but because the underlying tree is ``skewed''.
 In the \trust algorithm, some explored paths are linear in the size of the program while others can be quadratic---a random walk procedure is much more likely to visit the ``shallow'' leaves than the ``deep'' ones.

-In order to reduce variance, we use a trick from Monte Carlo estimation called \emph{stochastic enumeration} \cite{rubinstein, vaisman2017} or weighted ensemble \cite{huberkim}.
-Instead of one random walk, as Knuth's estimator does, we maintain a small population of partial paths at each depth of the tree.
+In order to reduce variance, we use a technique from Monte Carlo estimation called \emph{stochastic enumeration} \cite{rubinstein, vaisman2017} or weighted ensemble \cite{huberkim}.
+Instead of one random walk, as in Knuth's estimator, we maintain a small population of partial paths at each depth of the tree.
 Whenever a path ends, the population is redistributed to reflect the structure.
-The overall procedure carefully controls how branches are selected so that no single highly unbalanced subtree dominates the estimate.
-This preserves unbiasedness of estimation while substantially smoothing out the contribution of deep but large subtrees.
-As our evaluation shows, on a broad range of bounded concurrent programs the resulting estimator attains stable estimates with a modest number of samples, suggesting that this variance-reduction strategy is well suited to realistic model-checking workloads.
+The overall stochastic procedure ensures that no single highly unbalanced subtree dominates the estimate.
+This preserves the unbiasedness of estimation while substantially smoothing out the contribution of deep but large subtrees.
+As our evaluation shows, on a diverse set of bounded concurrent programs, the resulting estimator attains stable estimates with a modest number of samples, suggesting that this variance-reduction strategy is well suited to realistic model-checking workloads.

-We have implemented our estimator in the \dpor-based stateless Java model checker JMC and evaluated them on a suite of bounded concurrent programs, including concurrent data structures and synthetic benchmarks designed to exercise different concurrency patterns.
-We show that the estimator based on \trust, combined with stochastic enumeration, consistently achieves stable estimates within a small number of trials---typically a few hundred---even for behavior spaces ranging from about $10^{5}$ to $10^{6}$ executions, with relative error usually within a 20\% band.
-On the other hand, each aspect is crucial: on these benchmarks, a DAG-based estimator or an estimator that does not perform stochastic enumeration, do not converge.
+We have implemented our estimator in the \dpor-based stateless Java model checker JMC and evaluated it on a suite of bounded concurrent programs, including concurrent data structures and synthetic benchmarks designed to exercise different concurrency patterns.

+We show that the estimator based on \trust, combined with stochastic enumeration, consistently achieves stable estimates within a small number of trials---typically a few hundred---even for behavior spaces ranging from about \(10^{5}\) to \(10^{6}\) executions, with relative error usually within a 20\% band.
+On the other hand, each aspect of our estimation algorithm remains crucial: on these benchmarks, a DAG-based estimator or an estimator that does not perform stochastic enumeration fails to converge.